ryjen/ryjen.github.io/content/post/fortunes-microservice.md

 #### OK, What if a Torpedo Hits?

-Yeah, I don't think the world will be falling over itself to use the fortunes service, but if they do, I will start charging to spin up more droplets and load balancer.
+Yeah, I don't think the world will be falling over itself to use the fortunes service, but if they do, I will start charging to spin up more droplets and a load balancer.

-As I'm using docker, switching to AWS Fargate is possible too.
+As I'm using docker, switching to AWS Fargate is possible too with a Docker Compose file.

 #### For the Code or Gopher Geeks